 Studied Painting at the Faculty of Fine Arts, M.S.
 University,Baroda

 MA (Painting), University of Hyderabad

-Lives in Hyderabad
+Lives and works in Hyderabad